jsvensson/octopress/source/about/index.markdown

 Two basic rules:

 1. I reserve the right to delete any comment for no reason whatsoever.
-2. The only insult I will tolerate in a commentis "you silly goose".
+2. The only insult I will tolerate in a comment is "you silly goose".
 If you need to use anything harsher than that, you don't have anything constructive to contribute anyway.
+This is known as [the glorious edict](http://forums.penny-arcade.com/discussion/165388/the-rules).

 I may or may not change my mind in the future.
 But as it stands right now, I find comments mostly annoying.
 Most of the time it's either spam or something that contributes absolutely nothing at all, but I still need to either respond to it or delete it -- leaving it unanswered isn't an option for me.